russel0719/UNet-3-Plus-Pytorch/README.md

 ### Inferencing

-To inference a model call `predict.py` with required model type and configurations .
+To inference a model on valid dataset call `predict.py` with required model type and configurations .

 e.g. To inference on base model run